 Passage life has a certain routine to it that makes for a nice break from the sometimes hectic days ashore.
-You know when your next watch will be when your next shower will be, what classes you have that day (Oceanography and Leadership today).
+You know when your next watch will be, when your next shower will be, what classes you have that day (Oceanography and Leadership today).
 The regularity may seem boring to some, it certainly is a bit different from our usual waterfall hikes and epic dives, but it allows us to grow closer as a crew.
 On passage, we are centered and present.
-Argo, it’s inner workings, and everyone aboard become truly the only things in our immediate world.
+Argo, its inner workings, and everyone aboard become truly the only things in our immediate world.
 Having completed several long passages myself, both on Argo and elsewhere, I find that long passages can be some of the most trying yet most rewarding times aboard.
-In the end, it is the crew, working together, that will get us to our destination and we can only come out the other side, happy and full of pride if we do so as a team.
+In the end, it is the crew working together that will get us to our destination, and we can only come out on the other side, happy and full of pride, if we do so as a team.

 This evening, after a delectable meal from chefs Maco Shark, Simon, and Mikaela, I asked one of my favorite squeeze questions: “what is your favorite sound on Argo?”
 It’s one that can only be answered after shipmates have spent some time onboard and gotten to know the ship.
 It always elicits some unique answers with similarly interesting explanations ranging from the sound of the anchor being dropped to the sound of the engine (both on and off) to the sound the waves make when we heel over.
 No doubt, we’ll hear some of those same sounds tonight and many times over the next two weeks.
 Tonight we’ll dream of the fish we almost caught today (see photos) and of the excellent days ahead.

 P.S.
 Greetings, neglected family and friends!
 I apologize for the lack of internet on deserted islands and in the middle of the ocean.
 I’ll be home for the holidays, though, so see you all then!